 Dr Martin Koyabe

-Martin is Head of Research and Consultancy division at the Commonwealth Telecommunication Organisation (CTO).
+Martin is Head of Technical Support and Consultancy division at the Commonwealth Telecommunication Organisation (CTO).
 He has extensive experience working in the telecoms sector and academia on ICT research and development.

 Before joining CTO, Martin was a Senior Researcher/Technical Lead in Information Security with BT, where he worked for over 10 years in various R&D positions within BT Group and BT Technology Services & Operations (TSO).
 While at BT, he participated and lead several ICT research & development projects (both within and outside BT).
 Part of his achievements involves developing and down-streaming innovative ICT solutions into BT’s line of businesses; and designing, prototyping and deploying Information Security solutions for BT customers.